Size 2 Tibbo Project PCB (TPP2), Gen 2

 - Yellow Ethernet link LED;

-- Five blue LEDs (can be used for Wi-Fi signal strength indication or any other purpose).
+- Five blue LEDs (for Wi-Fi signal strength indication, etc.).

 •Reliable power-on/ brown-out reset circuit.